 A: Yes.
 Since it is outside the season, there is no restriction on age groups.
-Any individual receiving instruction must be counted as one of the six (6) permitted in all combined facilities where the instruction is taking place.
+Any individual receiving instruction must be counted as one of the six (6) permitted in each individual instruction group.

 Q: What can we as coaches do during an open field?